-Clearly, virus protein attack a relatively small number of human proteins that are relevant for their replication.
-More specifically, these human targets appear to be highly connected: the mean degree of these targets was 38 vs. 10 in non-targeted proteins ((55)).
+Clearly, virus protein attacks a relatively small number of human proteins that are relevant for their replication.
+More specifically, these human targets appear to be highly connected: the mean degree of these targets was 38 vs. 10 in non-targeted proteins (55).
 Even among highly connected proteins (k>5) in the human interactome, the degree of virus targets was twice as large as those of non-targeted proteins.
 Note that only 50% of all human proteins were known to interact with other proteins in the 2011 human proteome, and 50% of these interacting proteins were interacting with only one other protein. [do we have an update for this?]

 Essential host proteins and their interactions

-More than 1500 host proteins are known that are essential for virus infection and replication (Navratil 2011, SI file 7 (55)).
+More than 1500 host proteins are known that are essential for virus infection and replication (Navratil 2011, SI file 7 (55).
 However, only 11% of these are known to interact with virus proteins.
 However, about 42% of essential host factors (EHFs) were found as interactors of virus targets.

 The virus interactome-diseasome connection

 It has been long known that some viruses are involved in diseases not typically associated with infection.
-For instance, up to 10% of cancers may be caused by viruses such as papilloma or certain herpesviruses ((56)).
+For instance, up to 20% of cancers may be caused by viruses such as papilloma or certain herpesviruses (56).
 Navratil et al used their list of virus targets and compared it to a list of 1729 human genetic disease-related proteins (derived from OMIM).
 It turns out that 13% of human virus targets are also associated with at least one human disease (55).
 That is, a human protein interacting with a virus protein is twice as likely to be involved in a disease than a non-target.
 Most of the diseases found in this study were related to cancer or neurodegenerative diseases.
 Surprisingly, type 1 diabetes was also associated with virus infection, as were autoimmune diseases in general.
 The latter may not be surprising, given that many virus infections elicit a strong immune reaction.